-The goal of the advisement system is to provide students an opportunity to receive guidance in planning their academic and professional careers.
-The last four weeks of each semester is the Advisement Period.
-Students are required to meet with their advisor during this time to choose classes for the following semester.
+The goal of advisement is to provide you with guidance in planning your academic and professional careers.
+The last four weeks of each semester is the advisement period.
+You are required to meet with your advisor during this time to choose classes for the following semester.
 For a complete description of the ME program and its classes please see the University course catalog.

 Suggested Course Sequence

 The recommended shedule for the Mechanical Engineering curriculum, available on the Course Catalog, is designed so that prerequisite courses are completed before more advanced courses are taken and so that scheduling problems will be avoided.
 Students who enter the University in the fall semester with all their college preparatory courses completed can complete their degree in four years by following this sequence.
 While students need not complete the curriculum in exactly the order shown, they are required to complete prerequisite courses before they enroll in more advanced classes.